 The Falcon 1 takes the pilot’s input from the receiver and gyroscope/accelerometer data and combines them using a number of PID (Proportional, Integral, Derivative) control loops.
 The outputs from these control loops are used to drive the motors and servos for the selected multi-rotor (drone) configuration.

 The Falcon 1’s user interface has a motor layout menu (based on the KK2s) that allows you to select the appropriate motor configuration from a list of predefined motor/servo set-ups, for example tricopter, v-tail, quadcopter, etc… This determines how the output PID control loops are divided between the motors and servos.
 It is also possible to change individual settings using the motor mixer editor to customise the output to your own requirements.

-The Falcon 1 has 8 hardware, dual slope PWM outputs: M1 through to M8, at either 400Hz for ESCs/digital servos, or 50Hz for analogue servos.
-It also has the option of Oneshot125 for ESCs that support it, (servos remain unaffected).
-A +5V ESC BEC (Battery Eliminiation Circuit) on M1 is used to power the flight controller, while the remaining BECs on the M2 to M8 power bus can be used to drive additional servos.
+The Falcon 1 has 8 hardware outputs: M1 through to M8, using either 400Hz, 490Hz, Oneshot125, Oneshot42, Multishot, DShot150 or DShot300 protocols for ESCs, with 400Hz for digital servos and 50Hz option for analogue servos.
+A +5V ESC BEC (Battery Elimniation Circuit) on M1 is used to power the flight controller, while the remaining BECs on the M2 to M8 power bus can be used to drive additional servos.

 Miniature User Interface

 Communication with the microcontroller is by means of 4 buttons and a super fast SPI driven, miniature, 1.3″ OLED.
 The menu system is similar in nature to the KK2 board, but has been extended to incorporate addition functionality.

 Battery Monitor Input & +5V Buzzer Output